ml-research/vlol-dataset-gen/README.md

 ### Decision rule

-If Michalski trains are generated, the train generator allows the creation of a labeled train dataset.
-Therefore, the labels are derived from the prolog classification rule noted in TrainGenerator/classification_rule.pl.
+The labels of each generated train are derived from the prolog classification rule noted in `TrainGenerator/classification_rule.pl`.
-The trains generated are subject to a balanced distribution of the individual classes so that we have an equal number of trains heading eastbound and westbound within our dataset.
+The generated trains are subject to a balanced distribution of the individual classes so that we have an equal number of trains heading eastbound and westbound within our dataset.
-Be aware that defining a very specific decision rules can have a strong influence on the distribution of train attributes, which in turn can lead to similar images being generated.
+Be aware that defining a very specific decision rules can have a strong influence on the distribution of train attributes, which in turn can lead to similar images being generated as it might become difficult to create random variations based on a very specific rule.

 By default, we resort to the classification rule known as 'Theory X' which is defined as follows: